 - In the case of members events where demand is anticipated to exceed available capacity, places for members will be awarded by ballot.
 In these circumstances, successful registrants will be notified and sent an e-ticket prior to the event.
 Those who do not receive an e-ticket will automatically be placed on a waiting list.
 In order to allow as many members as possible to attend, members are not able to register guests for balloted events.

-- Research workshops, seminars and briefings are typically convened on an invitation only basis to researchers or practitioners engaged in the topic under consideration.
+- Research events are typically convened on an invitation only basis to researchers or practitioners engaged in the topic under consideration.
 Attendance at these events is at the discretion of the organising research programme(s).
 Attendance at events held by research programmes is not included in the benefits of membership.

 Accessing Chatham House